 Select Transient Workflow Click OK.

 Some features do not support transient workflows.
-If your AEM Assets deployment requires these features, do not configure transient workflows.
+If your Experience Manager Assets deployment requires these features, do not configure transient workflows.

 In cases where transient workflows cannot be used, run workflow purging regularly to delete archived DAM Update Asset workflows to ensure system performance does not degrade.